The Best Coaching Questions You Could Ask Your Clients

 Options

 Now it’s time to develop a plan.
-Encourage the client to find solutions and take action towards their goal.
+Encourage the client to find solutions and take action toward their goal.
 This is the perfect time to find creative ways to overcome obstacles.

 Some questions are: